stitchEm/stitchEm/README.md

 The stitchEm project is licensed under the terms of the [MIT License](LICENSE.md).

 The repository includes several third-party open source files, which are licensed under their own respective licenses.
-They are listed in [doc/LICENSE-3RD-PARTY.md](doc/LICENSE-3RD-PARTY.md).
+They are listed in [doc/LICENSE-3RD-PARTY-SOURCES.md](doc/LICENSE-3RD-PARTY-SOURCES.md).

+The stitchEm software uses code from third-party libraries, listed in [doc/LICENSE-3RD-PARTY-LIBRARIES.md](doc/LICENSE-3RD-PARTY-LIBRARIES.md).